Matt-Crow/Maelstrom/README.md

 TODO:
 * better logging
 * better output
+    * display choices in Screen
+    * debug output
+    * implement inputOutput.output
 * use my application directory system from ARCDHWebAutomator
 * make the game fun
 * separate object deserialization from the classes themselves
 * random campaign generator: Have the program chop up a Shakespere play and make characters and locations based off of that?
+* do away with "Customization Points" system.
+Change to allow player to choose from sets of pre-generated content.
+Add "guidebooks" the player can use to look up info on enemies, actives, passives, and items to avoid info-dumping before every battle